 If I’ve committed a felony, can I expunge my record?

 Yes, you can.
-Under Michigan’s Expungement Law, a person with not more than 1 felony conviction can apply to set aside the felony conviction.
-In addition, they must not have more than 2 misdemeanor convictions
+Under Michigan’s Expungement Law, a person with not more than 3 felony convictions can apply to set aside the felony conviction.

 Not all felonies can be expunged.
 Due to the seriousness of some of these offenses, such as violent sex offenses or those that involve severe bodily harm, the law prohibits people from having their conviction set aside.